strike-finance/perpetuals-smart-contracts/README.md

 ### Withdraw Liquidity

-If the users want to withdraw their liquidity, they will send the liquidity asset to be processed in the orders validator.
+If the users want to withdraw their liquidity, they will send the liquidity asset to be ed in the orders validator.
 The tokens rewarded from provided liquidity will be the same tokens that they used to supply the liquidity

 Once it reaches the order validator, the validator will perform the following checks: